FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 docker network create --driver=overlay --attachable my_overlay_net
 ```

 This must be done from a manager node.
-After creating the network it will only be listed on a host's networks (`docker network ls`) *if there is an existing container attached to it.*
+After creating the network, it will only be listed on a host's networks (`docker network ls`) *if there is an existing container attached to it.*

 If you are creating an overlay network for [use with external traefik services (following this guide)](#by-isolated-docker-network) then make sure to [specify an unused subnet](https://docs.docker.com/reference/cli/docker/network/create/#specify-advanced-options) that can be used for firewall rules later (next post!)